35 Republicans buck Trump, back study of Jan. 6 Capitol riot

 Meijer added, “More troubling, there has been an active effort to whitewash and rewrite the shameful events of that day to avoid accountability.”

-Days after the Capitol attack, McCarthy said Trump “bears responsibility” for the rioters' assault.
+Days after the Capitol attack, McCarthy said Trump “bears responsibility” for the rioters’ assault.
 But he opposed impeachment, eased his criticisms of Trump and opposed creation of the commission.
-Other Republicans have downplayed the attack, with one comparing the rioters to tourists.
+Other Republicans have downplayed the attack, with one comparing the rioters to tourists, and Trump has opposed the commission, calling it a “Democrat trap.”

-The most prominent of Trump’s GOP critics in the House, Rep. Liz Cheney of Wyoming, did not speak.
-Her colleagues dumped her from a House Republican leadership position last week for repeatedly criticizing Trump for his role in the Capitol attack and his false claims that he lost the election because of widespread voting fraud.

 The measure would create a 10-member commission — with five members appointed by each party — to investigate the Capitol riot.